 Eilidh works in news journalism for MG Alba.
 Born in Inverness and raised in Wester Ross, she moved to her father’s native island, Lewis.
 She studied at Glasgow University and Sabhal Mòr Ostaig and worked for musical artistes including Elton John and Eric Clapton.

-Rachel Mackay is a Production Co-ordinator with a Glasgow-based independent TV company.
+Rachel Mackay works freelance in TV Production.
 She comes from Stornoway and maintains close links with the island.
 Rachel's passion is for language, culture and fashion.
 She is a strong lobbyist for the survival of the Gaelic language and protection of the unique culture of the Outer Hebrides and brings an articulate youth voice to our organisation.

 Maggie, from South Dell, is Clerk to the Lord-Lieutenant and a partner with Anderson Macarthur Solicitors in Stornoway.
 She is a former member of Ness Community Council and Company Director of Galson Community Owned Estate Trust and currently Chair of Iomairt Ghaidhlig Iar Thuath Leodhais.